voidsy-gmbh/pyThermoNDT/README.md

 ```

 ### From Source
-pyThermoNDT can be installed directly from the source code:
+PyThermoNDT can be installed directly from the source code:

 Clone the repository and install the package locally: